All Episodes

 But our top story today is very simple.

-Did people in the Obama administration, were they seeking surveillance against Donald Trump, an opposition political opponent in the middle of an election year?
+Did people in the Obama administration, were they seeking surveillance against Donald Trump, an opposition political opponent, in the middle of an election year?

-Later in the program, we will have William Binney on the program.
+Now, a fascinating side note to all of us, later in the program, we will have William Binney on the program.

 He's one of the architects of the NSA surveillance program.